 Want to know what the world’s largest animal is?
 Google it.
 Want to know how tall the Sears Tower is?
 Google it.
 Want to know how old the Taj Mahal is?
 Google it.
-In just 20 years the word Google has become synonymous with primary internet research.
-Though Google is not the only online search engine, it is certainly the most famous and successful.
+In just 20 years, the word Google has become synonymous with primary internet research.
+Though Google is not the only online search engine, it is certainly the most famous and successful one.
 Google owes its success to its ability to provide the most optimal search results as well as its awesome work culture.

 The need for a universal database of information was first made apparent at the end of the second World War.
 American scientist Vannevar Bush stressed that a public record of all knowledge would help to advance scientific research and humanity more broadly.
 Almost 50 years later after the invention of the internet, online search engines such as AltaVista, Lycos, and Yahoo were created.
 Many early model online search engines utilized algorithms that would compare keywords typed into the search engine to keywords stored in databases of textualized keywords to generate a list of webpages that included the most similar text.
 This method was not always optimal and often would not always link to the most relevant pages first.